 “You don’t understand!
 I have to transport my adopted daughter’s boyfriend to safety.
 This man’s done no wrong, and he needs a doctor’s care.
 Another hour yet, and then I’m yours, and all our debts are paid.”

 I’m not heartless.
 I really want to respect people’s autonomy.
 I obviously want to help people stay alive long enough to get better, but I don’t really have any personal investment in maintaining the suicide rate at exactly zero if the human costs of doing so are too high.
 I just want to do more good for my patients than harm.
 So finally I give up and go ask a superior, and they always say the same thing.
 Commit.

-This is not a theoretical possibility.
-The doctors older and more experienced than I am have seen it happen.
+And they always give the same reason why.
 A guy begs to be allowed to go, says he’s not suicidal at all, everything will be fine.
 The doctor goes soft and lets him.
 He thanks the doctor profusely, says she can’t possibly understand how much it means to him.
 The next month he shoots himself and is permanently crippled.
 A lawyer informs him he can get $500,000 by suing the doctor for breach of duty since she let him go home even though he was clearly suicidal, and the doctor doesn’t have a leg to stand on.
 There’s the guy on the stand, saying “She knew I was suicidal, I told her all about it, and she did nothing!”